 There are quite a number of reasons that I may suggest patients dramatically reduce or even eliminate their intake of sugar.
-They may be following my Anti-Inflammatory Paleo Diet; they’re in the process of detoxing from mold, yeast overgrowth, or a fungal infection; they’re looking for relief from symptoms of Leaky Gut; their thyroid, adrenals, and/or immune system need a break from blood sugar spikes and crashes; or we’ve identified an emotional connection to sugar that needs to be reset.
+They may be following my Anti-Inflammatory Paleo Diet; they’re in the process of detoxing from mold, yeast overgrowth, or fungal infection; they’re looking for relief from symptoms of Leaky Gut; their thyroid, adrenals, and/or immune system need a break from blood sugar spikes and crashes; or we’ve identified an emotional connection to sugar that needs to be reset.

 White Sugar is “Negative Nutrition”

-I believe it’s best that everyone avoid white sugar almost all of the time because it causes inflammation and contains very little nutrients.
+I believe it’s best that everyone avoid white sugar almost all the time because it causes inflammation and contains very little nutrients.
 In fact, you can think of white sugar as negative nutrition because your body has to use vitamins and minerals from other sources to process it.
-For bodies that are in balance, having small amounts of raw honey, grade B Maple syrup, Rapadura and coconut sugar is just fine.
-Pairing natural sugars with healthy fats, like coconut oil, coconut butter, nuts and butter can help buffer blood sugar spikes and improve absorption of the minerals found in these sweeteners.
+For bodies that are in balance, having small amounts of raw honey, grade B Maple syrup, Rapadura, and coconut sugar are just fine.
+Pairing natural sugars with healthy fats, like coconut oil, coconut butter, nuts, and butter can help buffer blood sugar spikes and improve absorption of the minerals found in these sweeteners.
 For those who need to be on a very low sugar or Candida Diet, a small amount of xylitol and/or stevia can be used occasionally.

 Hidden Names of Sugar

 You probably realize that eating dessert every night isn’t a good idea and that sugary drinks like sodas are best avoided for optimal health.
 But, do you know all the names under which sugar can hide?
 Below are the 257 names for sugar that Jennifer Cannon of Surviving Toxic Mold has put together.
 This list is exhaustive and certainly names every hidden name of sugar that I can think of.